djangopackages/djangopackages/docs/lessons_learned.rst

 * Go around and ask questions of your sprinters periodically.
 People are often too shy to come up to you but if you go up to them they'll readily ask for help.

 * Update your install documentation as your sprinters discover problems.

-* Keep the database as stable as possible during a large sprint.

 * If you have new dependencies, let everyone know as soon and as loudly as possible.